ruif3r/mvi-common/README.md

 *   **View**: A passive interface that displays the state and emits user actions (`DefaultActivity` and its composables).
 *   **Intent**: Represents a user's intention to change the state (`MviIntent`).

+### Factory Pattern

+The library also leverages the Factory Pattern to decouple the `BaseMviViewModel` from the concrete creation of `Result`, `UiState`, and `SideEffect` objects.

+Instead of the `ViewModel` creating these objects directly, it delegates this responsibility to factory classes that are injected into its constructor (e.g., `SampleResultFactory`, `SampleUiStateFactory`).
+This makes the `ViewModel` more flexible and testable, as the creation logic is centralized and can be easily swapped or mocked.

 ### Dependency Injection Agnostic

 `DefaultActivity` is designed to be completely independent of any specific dependency injection framework.
 It achieves this by requiring the consuming Activity to provide the `ViewModel` instance.